displaydata/view-dc-events/README.md

 for the various filebeat instances to forward the user events generated on each server.

-In order to set up `view-dc-events` to ingest Dynanic Central user events do the following on a Linux VM instance that already has docker and docker-compose installed:
+In order to set up `view-dc-events` to ingest Dynamic Central user events do the following on a Linux VM instance that already has docker and docker-compose installed:

 ```bash